onsi/ginkgo/index.md

         })
     })

-Now the actual book creation only occurs once for every `It`, and the failing JSON context can simply assign invalid json to the `json` variable in a `BeforeEach`.
+Now the actual book creation only occurs once for every `It`/`Specify`, and the failing JSON context can simply assign invalid json to the `json` variable in a `BeforeEach`.

 Abstractly, `JustBeforeEach` allows you to decouple **creation** from **configuration**.
 Creation occurs in the `JustBeforeEach` using configuration specified and modified by a chain of `BeforeEach`s.